Nubian ibex: Yemen

 In Yemen, the ibex is a longstanding symbol of national identity, representing many positive attributes of the Yemeni people.
 An annual National Ibex Day, on 22 January, has been proposed to help protect the animal.

-Contemporary Media
+Contemporary media

 The Nubian ibex in particular was in the BBC documentary Life, and featured prominently in the popular television documentary series Planet Earth (episode five, "Deserts").
+They were featured in the 2023 PBS series Evolution Earth, which highlighted their urbanization in Israel.

 Ecotourism

-Nubian ibex imagery is prominent in Ecotourism promotion.
+Nubian ibex imagery is prominent in ecotourism promotion.
 The Israeli town of Mitzpe Ramon, where habituated ibex are frequently found, features a hotel called the Ibex Inn.
 Jordan's Wadi Rum features a tour and camping company called Wadi Rum Ibex.

 Many Middle Eastern tour companies encourage clients to join them for an opportunity to view these animals in the wild.